Is it Really Necessary to Offer a Health Insurance Stipend to Your Nanny or Other Household Employee

 When you work with My Household Managed and our payroll partner, GTM Payroll, you’ll have access to expert support and guidance on exactly what health insurance stipend or benefit to offer your nanny.
 You’ll also have help setting up the stipend or benefit to ensure everything is documented correctly in the case of an audit.

-Options for health insurance stipends and benefits include:
+Options for health insurance benefits packages include:

 • HMO & PPO Health Insurance Plans